Supermagnum/piezo-9v/README.md

 https://locusonus.org/wiki/index.php?page=Hydrophone.en
 Use a metal box with thin walls.
 Commercial ones uses kerosene oil, so olive oil or sunflower oil is a great alternative as it will not pollute the environment if any leaks occurs.
+For flowing water a streamlined bulb is best, it reduces flow noise.

 Around 35 to 40 dB gain should be nice for hydrophone usage.